brikrey67/ruby-iteration-and-enumerables/readme.md

 ## Review: Ruby Collections

 <details>
-<summary>What are the different types of collections in Ruby?</summary>
+<summary>What are the different types of collections we've learned about in Ruby?</summary>
 Arrays <code>[]</code> and hashes <code>{}</code>
 </details>